Tetrachordon

-Tetrachordon (from the Greek τετράχορδον "four stringed") was published by John Milton with his Colasterion on 4 March 1645.
-The title symbolizes Milton's attempt to connect four passages of Biblical Scripture to rationalize the legalization of divorce.
+Tetrachordon (from the Greek τετράχορδον "four stringed") was published by the English poet and polemicist John Milton with his Colasterion on 4 March 1645.
+The title symbolizes Milton's attempt to connect four passages of Biblical scripture to rationalize the legalization of divorce.

+Milton connects four Scriptural passages (Genesis 1:27–28, Deuteronomy 24:1, Matthew 5:31–32 and 19:2–9, and I Corinthians 7:10-16) in order to argue that Scripture supports the legalization of divorce.
+In addition to this argument, the work is targeted at Herbert Palmer, who attacked Milton's The Doctrine and Discipline in a sermon to Parliament, and pamphlets published in support of Palmer's position.

 Background

 Milton married in spring 1642, and shortly after, his wife, Mary Powell, left him and returned to live with her mother.
 The laws of England did not allow for Milton to apply for a divorce and he resorted to promoting the lawfulness of divorce.
 Although the laws did not change, he wrote four tracts on the topic of divorce, with The Doctrine and Discipline of Divorce as his first tract.
 The first tract was created during a time of humiliation, and Milton was motivated towards writing on the topic after reading the work of Martin Bucer on divorce.
 Although it is impossible to know why exactly Powell separated from Milton, it is possible that Powell's family, a strong royalist family, caused a political difference that was exacerbated by the English Civil War.

 During the time of composing the tracts, Milton attempted to pursue another woman known only as Miss Davis, but this resulted in failure.
 He continued to pursue the topic until his wife returned to him and they were to reconcile.
 This reconciliation could have come in part from the failure of the royalists, including Powell's family, to prevail during the English Civil War and lacking justification to further distance themselves from Milton.